Semiclassical states for coupled nonlinear Schr\"{o}dinger equations with a critical frequency

-A solution $(u,v)$ is a groundstate of the equation (\ref{question3}) is the least among all nontrival critical values of $I_{\varepsilon}(u,v)$, namely, $(u,v)$ has the least energy among nontrivial solutions.
-A natural method to search the groundstate is to minimize the functional $I_{\varepsilon}(u,v)$ on the $Nehari$ $manifold$ of the equation which is defined by
+\bd $(u,v)$ is called a ground state solution of problem (\ref{question3}), if $I_{\varepsilon}(u,v)$ is the least among all nontrival critical points of $I_{\varepsilon}$.
+Namely, $(u,v)$ has the least energy among nontrivial solutions. \ed A natural method to search the groundstate is to minimize the functional $I_{\varepsilon}$ on the Nehari manifold of problem (\ref{question3}) which is defined by

 The corresponding groundstate energy is described as \